elmkl/arabic-ocr-with-azure/README.md

 # arabic-ocr-with-azure
-An Azure Document Intelligence-based MacOS program, built on [a source code by Microsoft Software Engineering Manager Anatoly Ponomarev](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/generate-searchable-pdfs-with-azure-form-recognizer/ba-p/3652024), using the Reportlab library to generate PDF files bearing an OCR layer from Document Intelligence's response.
+An Azure Document Intelligence-based program, built on [a source code by Microsoft Software Engineering Manager Anatoly Ponomarev](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/generate-searchable-pdfs-with-azure-form-recognizer/ba-p/3652024), using the Reportlab library to generate PDF files bearing an OCR layer from Document Intelligence's response.

 The GUI was created on Tkinter, with [Tkinter-Designer](https://github.com/ParthJadhav/Tkinter-Designer) and [Ttk-Bootstrap](https://ttkbootstrap.readthedocs.io/en/latest/).

-To install:
+# Installation guide
+## Installing TCL/TK (MacOS only)
 If you're using MacOS 14 (Sonoma), start by installing the latest version (8.6.13) of Tcl/Tk with Homebrew, then install a Python distribution with Pyenv, in order to link Python and Tcl/Tk:

 ```brew install tcl-tk```